 5. Save the settings and then exit from the Settings menu.
 That’s it!

 Having made the changes to the DNS settings, now all you need to do is test it to see if the new DNS settings are working.
 The only way to do this is to open a browser and type in the address of a website that you would prefer that your children did not access.
 Fig. 4. contains screenshots taken from an Android smartphone configured to use CleanBrowsing DNS upon which I tried to access the pornographic website redtube by two different routes.
 As can be seen from the left-hand screenshot, the Google search could not find any matches to the term redtube.
 When I tried to access the site directly by typing its address into the address bar the request was blocked by the DNS server.

 Step 4: Changing DNS Settings for Wifi Networks on Android and Apple Mobile Devices

-Changing the DNS settings on Android and Apple mobile devices is a slightly longer process as both of these device types can connect to the internet through both wifi or through cellular networks.
+Changing the DNS settings on Android and Apple mobile devices is slightly more convoluted as both of these device types can connect to the internet through both wifi or through cellular networks.
 The steps below outline how the DNS settings can be changed for wifi networks on these devices.

 - Go to Settings, then Wifi.